 I bet you have all heard of the gender gap to some extent.
 But, what does it means for you?

 According to the Global Gender Gap Report, when economists speak of the “gender gap” these days, they usually are referring to systematic differences in the outcomes that men and women achieve in the labor market.
-These differences are seen in the percentages of men and women in the workforce, the types of positions they hold, and their relative incomes or hourly wages.
+These differences are seen in the percentages of men and women in the workforce.
+It’s also seen in the types of positions they hold, and their relative incomes or hourly wages.
 So, you know there are inequalities, but do you know on average, how much do these gender gaps cost you?

 You may want to brace yourselves for this because the truth is shocking.